sagemath/sagewiki_to_gh-2022-10-10/gsoc08notebook.md

 MENTORS: William Stein (wstein@gmail.com) and Tom Boothby (boothby@u.washington.edu).

-[http://sagemath.org Sage] is a unified open source mathematics software environment that provides a viable free open source alternative to
+[[http://sagemath.org|Sage]] is a unified open source mathematics software environment that provides a viable free open source alternative to
 Magma, Maple, Mathematica, and Matlab.
-Try the notebook [https://sagenb.org online right now]; also, come chat with us at #sage-devel on irc.freenode.net.
+Try the notebook [[https://sagenb.org|online right now]]; also, come chat with us at #sage-devel on irc.freenode.net.

 * See also: http://www.knoboo.com/ for ideas, possibilities for collaboration, etc.  That code is all GPL'd so we can easily share back and forth, etc.